 About me

-I am a UK-qualified and UKCP registered psychotherapist.
+I am a UKCP registered psychotherapist.
 Originally from Germany, I have lived in London for more than 15 years, with prior experience living in the US and Berlin.
-I hold a PhD in Psychology from the University of Pennsylvania, where I focused on the science of emotion and decision-making.
-This academic background informs my therapeutic work with a stance of curiosity and a critical appreciation of the evidence on effective therapy.
+I hold a PhD in Psychology from the University of Pennsylvania and am also a qualified teacher of the Alexander Technique (ATI).

 Before becoming a therapist, I worked in academic and applied research, including at the Anna Freud Centre.
+My academic background informs my practice with a stance of curiosity and a critical appreciation of the evidence on effective therapy.
 A turning point in my journey was discovering the Alexander Technique, which introduced me to embodied and non-verbal ways of understanding experience.
 This led me to train as an integrative psychotherapist at the Metanoia Institute in London.
 I have also worked in the NHS, including with South London and Maudsley Talking Therapies.

 Marianne Promberger